purijatin/njexl_wiki/05-Methods.md

 It shows how it all finally works out.
 The above sample also shows - how a method can call another method.

+## Global and Local Scope and Variables

+All global variables are read-only locals.
+A variable declared as "var xxx" is a global variable where from local scope one can write.
+While a simple assignment is local.

+    import 'java.lang.System.out' as out
+    var x = 0
+    def foo(){
+       x = x + 1
+    }
+    foo()
+    foo()
+    out:println(x)

+This would print 2.
+However, if you fail to put var, then :

+    import 'java.lang.System.out' as out
+    x = 0
+    def foo(){
+       x = x + 1
+    }
+    foo()
+    foo()
+    out:println(x)

+would print 0.
+The global variable comes in local, but does not get write back to global.

 ## Recursion is Divine

 As it is well said - to iterate is human, to recurse is divine, we take heart from it.